How to write a good press release that'll get picked up by the media

 We've used this invaluable resource to compile a library of more than 155 of the best press release examples by industry.
 Take a look to get a feel for the sort of tone and style that's worked for them.

 The headline is the first thing a journalist sees and it has one job: to get them to read more.
-Make it good, else they might not read any further.
+When you write a press release, make the headline a showstopper, else they might not read any further.

 So, step one: determine who your audience is, who your competitors are, the current state of your market, and what you're doing that's so different.
 Then use that information to tell them why they should care about your news.
 (Spoiler: if you have to explain it, it's too convoluted.)